 Program faculty will determine clinical site assignments.
 Clinical sites are located throughout middle Tennessee up to 100 miles from the Gallatin Campus.
 Each student is responsible for their own transportation to classes and to the assigned clinical sites.

 Fall and Spring clinical hours alternate with the classroom schedule Monday through Friday.
 Clinical hours are typically 7:30 am - 4:00 pm.

 The summer between the first and second year consists of 32 clinical hours per week.
 Clinical hours are typically 7:30 am - 4:30 pm.

-The Volunteer State Community College Radiologic Tehncology Program is fully accredited by the Commission on:
+The Volunteer State Community College Radiologic Technology Program is accredited by: